lightstep/servicenow-cloud-observability-datasource/README.md

 The `Makefile` in this repository contains a `make dev` target that builds this plugin and uses `docker-compose` to run a new instance of Grafana for development and testing.

-When run the local development instance of Grafana should be available at [localhost:3000](http://localhost:3000/).
+When running, the local development instance of Grafana should be available at [localhost:3000](http://localhost:3000/).

 1. As with most Grafana Docker images, the default login/password is `admin`/`admin`.
-2. Go to Settings > "Lightstep Provisioned Datasource" and set the Project Name, API host, and API key (based on your Lightstep account).
-"Save & test" the configuration.
+2. Go to **Settings** > **Lightstep Provisioned Datasource** and set the Project Name, API host, and API key (based on your Lightstep account). **Save & test** the configuration.
-3. Create a new Dashboard with a new Panel, select "Lightstep Provisioned Datasource" as the Data source and enter a query.
+3. Create a new dashboard with a new Panel, select **Lightstep Provisioned Datasource** as the data source and enter a query.

-Note: the Makefile creates a local docker volume `grafana-data-lmd` to persist settings across launches so configuration is necessarily only on the first run.
+Note: the Makefile creates a local docker volume `grafana-data-lmd` to persist settings across launches, so configuration is necessarily only on the first run.